Gizmotronn/phaser/_posts/2019-06-12-everton-19-20-season.md

 Overall, I think we took great steps in the 2018-19 season.
 But more has to be done.

 # Everton & Me
 I am a proud toffee supporter.
 I am also a proud supporter of all great Australian sportsmen and women, as Australia has very few of these.
 So when I joined my soccer (oops, sorry, football)-obsessed high school, I was asked what team I supported.
+Tim Cahill is an Australian former footballer, but at the time he had just left Everton, after being with them for 9 years (having come from Milwall in 2004 for a 1.5 million pound fee).
+He was much-loved at the Blues, so I became a fan.

+But it wasn't until last year that I started following the games and looking at the stats.
+I still said to everyone that my team was Everton, but I didn't know any of our players or any of our history.

+When I decided I wanted to get into football, I decided to join a bunch of Everton Facebook Groups.
+I started watching some replays of matches (the first one I watched was the 2-1 win against Leicester City in November).
+When I was in the US, I got off the plane from Hong Kong (stop-over) to New York and immediately my phone was bombarded with notifications - Everton had lost to the Spurs 6-2.
+A few days later, I was at an internet cafe having breakfast, and I watched the live "feed" of the commentary of the game between Everton and Burnley at Turf Moor.
+Suddenly, Yerry Mina scored his first goal for Everton inside 2 minutes.
+Then Lucas Digne scored a brilliant free kick goal, and Gylfi Sigurdsson scored from the penalty spot.
+We were up 3-0 before half-time.

+Digne and Richarlison both scored goals in the second half, creating a boxing-day demolition of 5-1.
+But the first game I watched live was against Leicester City, in Brooklyn, was a 1-0 loss.
+I watched us lose against Brighton & Hove Albion.
+The first game I saw us win live was against Bournemouth when I was in San Francisco.
+I set my alarm to wake me up at 5.30, but I slept through it and I only woke up at 6.30, when the game was in the 60th minute (Kurt Zouma had scored).
+It took me 20  more minutes to find the stream, but I saw the last 10 minutes when Domenic Calvert-Lewin scored in the last 10 seconds.
+It was a good day.
+That night I bought my first Everton kit, the 2007-08 kit, and it arrived a few days after I arrived back in Australia.

+The only match I've watched live while being in Australia was against Manchester United.
+I'd just set up my new PC (I'll do a post about that tomorrow), and I watched - and cheered loudly at 11pm - us put 4 against United's David De Gea.

+I hope to watch more games this season, and I hope to maybe go to a game in the near future.

+# Watching the A-League

 # Everton's new stadium: